anywhichway/benchtest/README.md

-# benchtest v1.0.0
+# benchtest v1.2.0

 Integrated performance testing for Mocha based unit testing.

 Benchtest provides performance testing wrapper around the [Mocha](https://mochajs.org/) unit test runner.
-It can be used as a light weight, but not as powerful, alternative to the stellar [benchmark.js](https://github.com/bestiejs/benchmark.js) library.
+It can be used as a light weight, but not as quite as powerful, alternative to the stellar [benchmark.js](https://github.com/bestiejs/benchmark.js) library.

 Benchtest set-up can be done in as little as three lines of code for [Node](https://nodejs.org/en/) projects.